aesirkth/flight-controller/doc/data-protocol.md

 ### Communication sequence

 ![telemetry-sequence-no-ec](diagrams/telemetry-sequence-no-ec.png)
->Telemetry sequence to the Rocket.
+>Telemetry sequence from the Rocket.
 Telemetry from the Flight Controller<br>
 The source file can be found in [doc/diagrams/telemetry-sequence.xml](diagrams/telemetry-sequence.xml) and edited using [diagrams.net](https://www.diagrams.net/) \[[desktop](https://github.com/jgraph/drawio-desktop/releases)]

 ![telemetry-sequence-no-ec](diagrams/telemetry-sequence-ec.png)
->Telemetry sequence to the Rocket.
+>Telemetry sequence from the Rocket.
 Telemetry from the Engine Controller<br>
 The source file can be found in [doc/diagrams/telemetry-sequence.xml](diagrams/telemetry-sequence.xml) and edited using [diagrams.net](https://www.diagrams.net/) \[[desktop](https://github.com/jgraph/drawio-desktop/releases)]

 ### Data description